ranchordo/virtual-computer/README.md

 # virtual-computer
 This program simulates an Intel 74181 by simualating the logic gates, but it has attached memory.
 There is an instruction set that can be loaded into instMatrix, a variable inside the program.

 core.jar is from the non-profit Processing Foundation, and it allows for easy rendering of stuff.
+It needs to be added to the build path.
 # Instruction set
 instMatrix is a matrix.
 Each row is 7 bits long.
 The first 3 bits represent the instruction, and the last 4 represent the parameter.
 Below is a list of the 8 instructions, where the parameter (0-16) is p.